National Asset Management Agency

 NAMA’s statutory commercial objective is to obtain, in so far as possible, the best achievable financial return for the State having regard to the cost to the Exchequer of acquiring and dealing with bank assets, NAMA’s cost of capital and other costs.

 Through working with its debtors and receivers to efficiently manage assets, NAMA has generated significant cash from its acquired loans.
 By October 2017, NAMA had fully repaid the €30.2 billion in Government-guaranteed bonds.
 By March 2020, NAMA had repaid the remaining €1.6 billion in subordinated debt, also issued to acquire assets.
-NAMA is now debt-free and in a position to return a substantial surplus to the Exchequer,
+NAMA is now debt-free and has commenced the process of transferring its multi-billion euro surplus to the Irish Exchequer.

 NAMA also advances funding to its debtors and receivers in cases where it can be shown that such funding will enhance the value of the assets.
 In this way, NAMA has funded the delivery of new housing across Ireland, and also facilitated commercial development in the Dublin Docklands.